Mental Health

 • Youth Suicide Rates

 One of DCYF’s health goals is for youth to experience positive behavioral and mental health.
 Trends in mental health over the past decade show an increase in rates of suicide and attempted suicide.
-Between 2013 and 2021, rates of youth suicide and attempted suicide have increased by more than 600%.
+Although rates began decreasing after 2021, in 2023 the rate of youth suicide and attempted suicide was still nearly 500% higher than it was ten years prior.

 • Foster Care and Mental Health